Study abroad with Erasmus+

 - On the first day of class, go to the Erasmus+ office/coordinator at your host university and have them sign your Confirmation of Stay (Part I), then upload it to the database.
 Upon uploading the Confirmation of Stay, your first grant installment will be disbursed (70% of the total funding amount).
 If you have registered for a language course suggested by the host university, its initial day can be counted as the first day of class of your period abroad and should be entered on the Confirmation of Stay.
 If you are taking an external preparatory language course in the host country immediately before the beginning of regular classes at the host institution, the initial day of the language course can also be counted as the first day of class of your period abroad.

-- If you make any changes or additions to your course schedule, please include them in the Learning Agreement for Studies Part II: During the Mobility.
+- If you make any changes or additions to your course schedule, please include them in the Digital Learning Agreement for Studies Part II: During the Mobility.
 You can submit course changes up to 5 weeks after the start of your Erasmus+ period.
 The document is also finalized digitally in the database.

 - Ensure that you have the last academic day at your host university confirmed (i.e., the last day of class, the last exam, due date of final term paper, etc.) on the Confirmation of Stay (Part II), then upload it to the database.